 The creators have placed older brother Mycroft inside Sherlock’s Mind Palace, but mostly as a probe.
 Mycroft acts as a mechanism of discovery, whereas John provides support.

 The Abominable Bride revolves around the past coming back to haunt the present.
 This story line is a continuation of an ongoing theme of a character’s past reaching into the present.
-Season four promises more of the same, but which “ghosts” will surface?
+Sherlock season four promises more of the same, but which “ghosts” will surface?

 The Bride suggests the usual suspect of Sherlock’s drug abuse.
 Yet also the story elaborates on Redbeard, Sherlock’s childhood pet.
 In the scene where Watson is chatting with Sherlock as they wait for the bride’s appearance, Sherlock, referring to his emotional detachment, states “I made me.”
 Sherlock and the audience then hear a dog’s bark and the sleuth whispers, “Redbeard.”
 The beloved childhood pet’s name also works as the code name Mycroft has in his notebook for Sherlock misadventures with drugs.
 It seems Redbeard had as great a hand in “making” Sherlock as anyone.
 It might be that we get the full story on the rise and fall of Redbeard.